Gone Home: Sales

 By September 2013, Fullbright announced that the game had sold more than 50,000 copies.
 By February 2014, sales had reached 250,000 copies.
 By the time of release of Tacoma, Fullbright's second game released in October 2017, Gone Home had sold more than 700,000 copies.

 Awards and accolades

 The game was also nominated for "Excellence in Narrative" for the Independent Games Festival for 2013.

 Polygon named Gone Home their Game of the Year for 2013.

 Gone Home was nominated for several categories at the 2014 Game Developers Choice Awards, including "Game of the Year", "Innovation Award", "Best Narrative", and "Best Downloadable Game", while Fullbright won as a studio for "Best Debut" for Gone Home.

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Gone Home for "Downloadable Game of the Year".

 The game won the 2013 British Academy Games Awards for best "Debut Game" while nominated for "Best Story".